open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 > For a demo and more details look in the [postMessage](./postMessage) folder
 > You can start it via `npm i && npm run start`

-With such a setup you are totally free to combine any number of systems for UI and actual component demos.
+Now imagine that the UI is way more then just a ul/li list and that the demo follows a certain demo format?
+Could this be a system which allows the UI and the demo to be written in completely different technologies?

+The answer is YES 💪

+The only means of communication is done via postMessages.
+Therefore the preview only needs to know which postMessage to send and as those are native js every framework or system can use them.

 ### Two builds (continued)

-So as you saw in storybook there are actually 2 applications being used.
+The above concept is what is used by storybook which means that there are actually 2 applications being run.
 One is the storybook UI (called manager) and one is your actual demo (called preview).
 Knowing that it makes sense that there are 2 separate builds.

 But why is there a build step at all?